pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "In a time of universal deceit, telling the truth is a revolutionary act."
 --Commonly misattributed to George Orwell

+"One sometimes gets the impression that the mere words 'Socialism' and 'Communism' draw toward them with magnetic force every fruit juice drinker, nudist, sandal wearer, sex maniac, Quaker, 'nature cure' quack, pacifist, and feminist in England."
+--George Orwell, The Road to Wigan Pier

 "Anybody who wants to make a revolution, shouldn't grab a gun; just go and start working like we do to change the world by using science and technology."
 --Stan Ovshinsky